ovidalp/ovidalp.github.io/_pages/about.md

 and [Federal University *of* Minas Gerais](https://ufmg.br/). -->

-I am Omar Vidal Pino, a passionate AI Scientist and Marie Skłodowska-Curie Fellow at [Biel Glasses](https://bielglasses.com/).
+I am a passionate AI Scientist and Marie Skłodowska-Curie Fellow at [Biel Glasses](https://bielglasses.com/).
 With over a decade of experience in Machine Learning (ML) and Computer Vision (CV), I specialize in designing and deploying cutting-edge AI solutions that enhance human capabilities and solve complex challenges.

-I hold a Ph.D. in Computer Science with a focus on AI and Computer Vision from the [Federal University of Minas Gerais](https://ufmg.br/), a Master’s degree in Computer Science from the [University of Camagüey](https://www.reduc.edu.cu/), and a Bachelor’s degree in Computer Science from the [University of Oriente](https://www.uo.edu.cu/).
+I hold a Ph.D. in Computer Science with a focus on Artificial Intelligence and Computer Vision from the [Federal University of Minas Gerais](https://ufmg.br/), a Master’s degree in Computer Science from the [University of Camagüey](https://www.reduc.edu.cu/), and a Bachelor’s degree in Computer Science from the [University of Oriente](https://www.uo.edu.cu/).

 ### Research Interests
 My research is centered on: